 Recurrent UTIs sometimes happen along with other conditions, such as:

 vesicoureteral reflux (VUR), which is found in 30%–50% of kids diagnosed with a UTI and is a congenital (present at birth) condition in which urine flows backward from the bladder to the ureters.
 Ureters are thin, tube-like structures that carry pee from the kidney to the bladder.
 Sometimes the pee backs up to the kidneys and if it is infected with bacteria, can lead to pyelonephritis.

 hydronephrosis, which is an enlargement of one or both kidneys due to backup or blockage of urine flow and is usually caused by severe VUR or a blocked ureter.
 Kids with hydronephrosis are sometimes at risk of recurrent UTIs and may need to take daily low doses of antibiotics to prevent UTIs until the condition producing hydronephrosis gets better or is fixed through surgery.

 But not all cases of recurrent UTIs can be traced back to these body structure-related abnormalities.
 For example, dysfunctional voiding — when a child doesn't relax the muscles properly while urinating — is a common cause of UTIs.
-Infrequent urination – not peeing often enough – can also increase a child's risk of developing recurrent infections.
+Infrequent urination (not peeing often enough) also can also increase a child's risk for recurrent infections.
 Both dysfunctional voiding and infrequent urination can be associated with constipation.

 Unrelated conditions that harm the body's natural defenses, such as diseases of the immune system, also can lead to recurrent UTIs, although this is rare.
 In addition, use of a nonsterile urinary catheter can introduce bacteria into the urinary tract and cause an infection.